KhanCommunityBot/Main-bot-code/README.md

-# bot-code
+# Main bot code
-All the bot's code we compose will be located here.
+When we write the code for the bot, it will all be located here.